 In this tab, you can configure the color palette to be used throughout your project.
 Please note that specific settings are automatically applied to certain components that are described in the table below.

 The default background color of the screen

 The default color of the Divider

-You can override these colors choices in the Properties Panel
+You can override these colors values in the Properties Panel

-When you click the eyedropper, a color picker will appear where you are able to use the color picker to select a color or cycle between the options to enter a hex, RGBA, or HSLA value for your color.
+When you click the eyedropper, a color picker will appear, where you can use the color picker to select a color.
+There options available to enter a Hex or RGBA value for a color.

 Purple is created using the color picker in the example below.

 Similarly, you can modify an existing color value available in the default theme.

 In the example below, the color value for

 Secondary is modified.